-When a message is retrieved, GSMME uploads the message to the G Suite mailbox using the Gmail API.
+When a message is retrieved, GWMME uploads the message to the Google Workspace mailbox using the Gmail API.

 When data is migrated, its migration status is stored locally in a SQLite database.
-If you run a migration again on the same machine, the database helps GSMME bypass any data previously migrated.
+If you run a migration again on the same machine, the database helps GWMME bypass any data previously migrated.

 The other main difference between IMAP and Exchange migrations is the way the servers retrieve data:

 - IMAP migrations connect to source servers and retrieve email data through IMAP.

 - Exchange migrations connect to Exchange servers and use local Outlook functions to retrieve email, calendar, and contact data.

 Although IMAP and Exchange migrations retrieve data using different processes, they both upload the data using the Gmail API.